farcasterxyz/contracts/docs/docs.md

 A username can exist in these states:

+- `reserved` - the name is reserved, and can be minted during pre-registration
+- `unreserved` - the name is not reserved, and cannot be minted during pre-registration
 - `registerable` - the name has never been minted and is available to mint
 - `registered` - the name is currently registered to an address
 - `renewable` - the name's registration has expired and it can only be renewed by the owner